TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_jtag_uniflash.md

 This is a flash-writer example which uses JTAG to write files or erase flash and thereby removes UART dependency.
 Although it is not strictly a bootloader, it uses flash APIs to be able to flash binaries to the OSPI flash.
-You should run this example in the WKUP-R5F core only after powering on the board in DEV BOOT MODE.
-This example performs the following operations.
+You should run this example in the WKUP-R5F core only after powering on the board in \ref BOOTMODE_DEVBOOT This example performs the following operations.

 - Flash the received file at the given offset